Export control regulations

 - If the money is coming from the feds, there are no restrictions on the personnel we can use.

-The American Association of Universities provides timely and accurate analysis of federal policies impacting extramural research at universities in the United States.
+- American Association of Universities: The American Association of Universities provides timely and accurate analysis of federal policies impacting extramural research at universities in the U.S.

-2004 memo from the vice provost for research relating to export controls and foreign travel
+- WSU Memorandum: Export Control Laws and Regulations: 2004 memo from the Vice Provost for Research relating to export controls and foreign travel.